 To set this up, you need to make sure you’re consistent.
 Students (and parents) want to know where they can go for the information they need.
 If you’re going to put your weekly lesson plan template on a Google Slideshow that they are emailed, they need to know where they can go each week to find it.
 If you’re going to post a more traditional schedule, make sure they know where they can access it.
 If you’re playing it day by day, be certain the day begins in the same location each time.

 In addition to your boundaries, also respect those of the families.
 Too many parents are complaining about multiple messages from multiple teachers each day.
-Make sure that you know what you need to say the day before if possible and send one message in the morning.
-You can also send a message the night before, preparing for the next day.
-If you’re able, perhaps you can send one message for the entire week.
+Just because we understand all the educational lingo and programs doesn’t mean that they do.
 Multiple messages should only be in case of an emergency.
 Everyone is overwhelmed, to begin with, let’s make sure we’re not contributing to that.

-It is important to keep social interaction between both the students with one another and with you.
-Everyone is craving human interaction at this point, so this is important for everyone’s mental well-being.
+It is important to keep social interaction between both the students with each other and you.
 You can spend some time just talking to each other without an “instructional” agenda.
 Have an opportunity for contests like “Dad Joke of the Day” to lighten the mood.

 Remember, at the end of the day we need to make ourselves priority one, our students’ well-being priority two, and engaging lesson plan template ideas to keep them “coming back for more” number three.
 If we can remember that order and keep plugging away during all the uncertainty, we will make it through to the other side and will be able to gracefully transfer into the new normal.

-Entirely too often, teachers are afraid to think outside of the box in terms of lesson plan template examples and finding a good lesson plan template because it is overwhelming.
+Entirely too often, teachers are afraid to think outside of the box and foster new ideas in instruction because it is overwhelming.
 As soon as the overwhelm hits, it’s just as easy to drop back to what’s tried and true, right?

 It doesn’t have to be that way.